Did Xcel Just Triple Their HVAC Rebates?

 What is the Funding Source for Xcel's Rebates?

-- Utility Efficiency Programs: Xcel allocates a portion of the money collected from utility bills to fund energy-saving programs like rebates.
-This helps the utility meet state efficiency and emission reduction targets.
+- Utility Efficiency Programs: Xcel allocates a portion of utility bill revenue to fund energy-saving programs, helping meet state efficiency and emission reduction targets

-- Colorado's Clean Heat Plan: Legislation like the Clean Heat Plan requires utilities to take steps to lower greenhouse gas emissions.
-To comply, Xcel invests in programs that encourage homeowners to switch to energy-efficient systems.
+- Colorado's Clean Heat Plan: Legislation requires utilities to lower greenhouse gas emissions.
+Xcel invests in programs that encourage homeowners to switch to efficient systems.

-- Shared Benefits: While part of the funding comes from utility budgets, the overall goal is to reduce energy consumption and emissions.
-This benefits everyone by keeping future energy costs down and improving environmental sustainability.
+- Shared Benefits: The overall goal is to reduce energy consumption and emissions, keeping future energy costs lower for everyone across Colorado

 How Long Will Xcel's 2025 Rebate Program Last?